championchap/php-dev/README.md

 # php-dev

-A dockerised PHP development environment I use for my own projects.
+A PHP development environment in Docker.

-DO NOT USE THIS IN PRODUCTION!

 ## Services